JuliaOpt/CoinOptServices.jl/README.md

 This package builds the remaining COIN-OR libraries OS, CppAD, Bonmin, Couenne, and a few other solvers (DyLP, Vol, SYMPHONY, Bcp) that do not yet have Julia bindings.

-On OS X, precompiled binaries are provided via [Homebrew.jl](https://github.com/JuliaLang/Homebrew.jl).

-On Windows, binaries are downloaded via [WinRPM.jl](https://github.com/JuliaLang/WinRPM.jl).
-Currently these are packaged in [@tkelman](https://github.com/tkelman)'s [personal project](https://build.opensuse.org/project/show/home:kelman:mingw-coinor) on the openSUSE build service, but these will be submitted to the official default repository eventually.

 ## Usage